Chondrichthyes: Immune system

 Like all other jawed vertebrates, members of Chondrichthyes have an adaptive immune system.

 Reproduction

 Fertilization is internal.
 Development is usually live birth (ovoviviparous species) but can be through eggs (oviparous).
 Some rare species are viviparous.
 There is no parental care after birth; however, some chondrichthyans do guard their eggs.

-Capture-induced premature birth and abortion (collectively called capture-induced parturition) occurs frequently in sharks/rays when fished.
+Capture-induced premature birth and abortion (collectively called capture-induced parturition) occurs frequently in sharks and rays when fished.
 Capture-induced parturition is often mistaken for natural birth by recreational fishers and is rarely considered in commercial fisheries management despite being shown to occur in at least 12% of live bearing sharks and rays (88 species to date).

 Classification

 The class Chondrichthyes has two subclasses: the subclass Elasmobranchii (sharks, rays, skates, and sawfish) and the subclass Holocephali (chimaeras).
 To see the full list of the species, click here.